If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 Historic cities of Riga, Dunkirk, Gothenburg, Aalborg, and Valencia were very welcoming

-Every time I sign on the next ship, the guy who is fond of shore leave always knows a thing about me or two and was glad I was there.
+Every time I signed on the next vessel, I was becoming well-known for shore leaves but I didn’t mind them at all.
+Meanwhile, the guy who is fond of shore leaves was glad I was sailing with them.

-One time, I took one of them to London.
-At that moment, his time froze after seeing Big Ben for the first time.
+One time, I took a friend to London.
+At the exact moment when he was coming out of the subway, his time froze after seeing Big Ben for the first time.

 Visiting London for the Nth Time with my friend and crewmate.